arestivo/slides/markdown/css3.md

 ## First and Last Pseudo-classes

-Selects elements based on their position in the tree:
+Select elements based on their position in the tree:

 ```css
 /* any paragraphs that are the first child of their parents */